Union Station (Burlington, Vermont): 1867 station

 The R&B became the Rutland Railroad in 1867.
 In December 1870, the VC reached an agreement to lease the Rutland.
 This took effect on January 8, 1871.
 On January 13, the Rutland depot was closed, and all Rutland trains began using the VC station.
 The acquisition of the Rutland and other properties pushed the VC into bankruptcy in 1873; it emerged as the Central Vermont Railroad (CV).
 By 1875, the former Rutland station was reused as a machine shop.

 The Burlington and Lamoille Railroad opened between Burlington and Cambridge Junction via Essex Junction on July 2, 1877.
 Passenger trains used the CV station in Burlington, while the old Rutland station was leased for use as the railroad's offices and maintenance shops.
 Passenger trains were rerouted over the CV between Burlington and Essex Junction on June 1, 1880; the corresponding section of the Burlington and Lamoille was quickly abandoned.
 The CV took control of the Burlington and Lamoille in 1889; it continued to use the former Rutland station as maintenance shops for several years.
 The building was demolished in August 1897.

 In mid-1889, the Burlington Board of Trade began advocating for the construction of a new union depot.
 The city council passed a resolution supporting the effort in November 1889.
 In January 1890, the CV presented potential plans to either built a new station or improve the existing one.
 The original twenty-year lease of the Rutland expired in 1890; after initially making an agreement with the Delaware and Hudson Railroad (D&H), the Rutland signed a renewed lease with the CV.
 Not until February 1895 did the CV announce plans for a major renovation of the station, with new waiting rooms on the east side of the station and a covered platform for the east track.
 The work also included replacement of the original brick arches of the trainshed with modern supports, and construction of a spur track for the Burlington Traction Company that allowed streetcars to load from the south portion of the new platform.
 Construction began on July 3, 1895; the new waiting rooms opened in December, with the platform canopies completed in early 1896.

 For a second time, leasing the Rutland bankrupted the CV, and it entered receivership on March 20, 1896.
 The Rutland was separated on May 7 and entered control of the D&H (which owned the majority of its stock), though it continued to use the CV station in Burlington.
 A group including William Kissam Vanderbilt, William Seward Webb, and Rutland president Percival W. Clement purchased control of the Rutland Railroad from the D&H effective October 22, 1898, and the railroad became fully independent.
 The Rutland immediately moved to build the long-planned Rutland–Canadian Railroad (Island Line) between Burlington and Rouses Point, New York, with a branch to Noyan, Quebec.
 Regular passenger service on the new line began on January 7, 1901.
-The south portion of canopy at Burlington station was removed between 1900 and 1906.
+The south portion of the canopy at Burlington station was removed between 1900 and 1906.